sigma-ouc/sigma-ouc.github.io/content/en/authors/Zilong Lv/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-I was born in Zhengzhou, Henan Province.I am currently pursuing my Master's degree in computer science at Ocean University of China, with a focus on AI for data preparation.
+I was born in Zhengzhou, Henan Province.I am currently pursuing my Master\'s degree in computer science at Ocean University of China, with a focus on AI for data preparation.

 </div>